Cycling Norway – All you need to know to plan a bike trip to North Cape

 rallarvagen

-Norway is one of the most expensive countries in the world, we thought we have figured out how to budget travel an expensive country but Norway really broke our bank.
+Norway is one of the most expensive countries in the world, we thought we had figured out how to budget travel to an expensive country but Norway really broke our bank.

 Our costs breakdown